A Guide to Bariatric Surgery

 When You’re Ready For Change

 If you’re considering bariatric surgery, it’s important to find the right team to guide you through your weight loss journey.
-At My New Beginning, a department of City Hospital at White Rock, our qualified team is here to support you in learning more about bariatric surgery, selecting the right surgery type, and going through the preparations, procedure, and recovery.
+At My New Beginning, a department of My New Beginning, our qualified team is here to support you in learning more about bariatric surgery, selecting the right surgery type, and going through the preparations, procedure, and recovery.
 Contact us today to schedule a consultation.